QuestPDF/QuestPDF-Documentation/docs/api-reference/content-direction.md

 ## Examples

-The RTL mode is supported in all available elements.
-Let's quickly analyse a couple of examples to learn on how this mode infers the rendering process.
-In the `Row` element, the elements are displayed in accordance to the content direction.
-For example, the first element is put most to the left (in LTR mode) or most to the right (int RTL) mode:
+The RTL mode is supported for all elements.
+The following examples show how this mode affects the rendering process.
+In the `Row` element, the elements are displayed in accordance with the content direction.
+For example, the first element is placed first on the left (in LTR mode) or first on the right (in RTL) mode:

 ```csharp
 .ContentFromRightToLeft() // LTR or RTL mode